nicksenger/glowstick/README.md

 # glowstick

-This is crate makes working with tensors in Rust safe, **easy**, and _fun_ by tracking their shapes in the type system!
+This crate makes working with tensors in Rust safe, **easy**, and _fun_ by tracking their shapes in the type system!

 Example usage with candle: